StochasticBiology/kp-evolution-inference/README.md

 In `new-genomes/`.

 ❗ _Manual steps required._ First, retrieve `new-kp-genomes.tar.gz` from https://osf.io/36r45 .
 Unpack all the outputs into the `number138/` folder.
 Next, download Klebsiella genomes from Tanzania in FASTA format from here https://pathogen.watch/genomes/all?country=tz&genusId=570 .
 Unpack into `From_Olav_fixed/`.
-There, run
+To pull AMR features in both cases, run

 ```
 kleborate -a *.fasta -o kleborate_results -p kpsc --trim_headers